kubernetes/kubernetes/cluster/gce/gci/README.md

 ```

 COS image will experience dev, beta, stable and LTS stage.
 Before LTS stage, image is named with its
-family as a prefix, e.g cos-dev, cos-beta, cos-stable.
+family as a prefix, e.g. cos-dev, cos-beta, cos-stable.
 However, the milestone
 number in those families may change when channel promotions happen.
 Only when a milestone becomes LTS, the
 image will have a new family, and the milestone number in the image name stays the same.
 The image
 will be always there even after the milestone is deprecated.